Jacarte/jacarte.github.io/_posts/2023-07-13-WasmtimeAndIntelPIN.md

 Upon running this straightforward experiment, Deadpool succeeds in exfiltrating the key using its initial configuration.
 Therefore, our technique seems to bring fruits, we can now use it to assess dynamic diversity.

-The images below illustrate the stark contrast in trace plot after the application of our filtering process.
+The image below illustrates the trace plot after the application of our filtering process.

 ![alt results](/assets/img/wb.png)